-"Actual malice" was defined in a Supreme Court case decided in 1964, Hustler v.
+"Actual malice" was defined in a U.S. Supreme Court case decided in 1988, Hustler v.
 Falwell.
 In that case, the court held that certain statements that would otherwise be defamatory were protected by the First Amendment of the United States Constitution.
-The court reasoned that the United States society had a "profound national commitment to the principle that debate on public issues should be uninhibited, robust, and wide-open."

-This meant, according to the Court, that public officials could only win a defamation suit when the statement that was made was not an honest mistake and was in fact published with the actual intent to harm the public figure.
-According to the Court, actual malice only occurs when the person making the statement knew the statement was not true at the time he made it, or had reckless disregard for whether it was true or not.
+This meant that public officials could only win a defamation suit when the statement that was made wasn't an honest mistake and was in fact published with the actual intent to harm the public figure.
+Actual malice only occurs when the person making the statement knew the statement was not true at the time the statement was made or had a reckless disregard for whether it was true or not.

-For other people that are in the public eye, but not public officials, the defamation laws are also different.
-These people, such as celebrities and movie stars, must also prove, in most situations, that the defamatory statements were made with actual malice.
+For other people that are in the public eye, such as celebrities, they too must prove that the defamatory statements were made with actual malice.